Vanguard Personal Advisor and Digital Advisor Services Reviews 2023

 Vanguard, one of the largest mutual fund companies, is a pioneer for having introduced the first index mutual fund to the world in 1975.
 That, and the company’s unwavering commitment to reducing fees, established its storied reputation.

-Under the leadership of founder John Bogle, Vanguard built this cost-savings philosophy into all of its products.
-This same philosophy is built into Vanguard Financial Advisor Services, and it naturally adheres to it with a laser focus.
-Its popular service offering combines the firm's extensive stable of low-cost products with comprehensive financial and estate planning for individuals regardless of their level of investment experience.
+Vanguard Financial Advisor Services combines the firm’s extensive offering of low-cost products with comprehensive financial and estate planning for individuals regardless of their level of investment experience.

 - Fee-free fund investing